-Congregation Anshei Israel is proud to announce its sixth year of Rosh Hodesh: It’s a Girl Thing!, a program that uses Jewish teachings to help pre-teen and teenage girls make healthy life choices.
+Congregation Anshei Israel is proud to announce its seventh year of Rosh Hodesh: It’s a Girl Thing!, a program that uses Jewish teachings to help pre-teen and teenage girls make healthy life choices.
 An informal setting, small group size, and carefully designed activities create a fun and meaningful experience, which, when repeated monthly throughout girls’ teen years, strengthen their Jewish identity, leadership skills and self-esteem.
-All Jewish girls in 6th through 9th grades who live in Tucson and the surrounding area are welcome to participate.
+All Jewish girls in 6th through 8th grades who live in Tucson and the surrounding area are welcome to participate.

 There is a charge of $150 per girl per year for the program, though no one is turned away.